Fractured Spine Recovery in Elderly UK: Causes, Prevention and Treatments

 There are 33 bones in our spine known as vertebrae that provide support to our bodies, allowing us to hold ourselves up, twist and bend over.
 Fracturing one or more of these bones can be demobilising and requires a lot of rest and specialist treatment – other times it’s not that serious.

-In this article, leading spinal surgeon, Mr Caspar Aylott, discusses the various causes of a spine fracture, how you can prevent it from happening and what the main forms of treatment are.
+In this article, the UK’s leading spinal surgeon, Mr Caspar Aylott, discusses the various causes of a spine fracture, how you can prevent it from happening and what the main forms of treatment are.

 What are the types of spinal fractures?